 AOML will require the assistance of the shipboard ET to help install computer systems.
-The science party will stay onboard the ship night of August 30 to allow for maximum time for setup of the scientific gear prior to sailing.
-We understand that the galley may not be available for meals on August 30.
-Request that Scientists will be allowed to stay onboard RHB the night of arrival in Barbados.
+The science party will stay on board the ship night of January 7 to allow for maximum time for setup of the scientific gear prior to sailing.
+We understand that the galley may not be available for meals on January 7.
+Request that Scientists will be allowed to stay on board RHB the night of arrival in Puerto Rico.

-De-staging will occur at Charleston, SC.
+Destaging will occur at Charleston, SC.